Shopify Theme Constraints with Liquid

 Performance Needs Theme Discipline

-Shopify themes can become heavy through a combination of large images, app scripts, unused CSS, global JavaScript, and repeated snippets.
+Shopify themes can become heavy through large images, app scripts, unused CSS, global JavaScript and repeated snippets.

 Check: